Get

 According to Coren’s list of smartest canines, the Border Collie is number one!
 What makes these pups so clever?
 Not only do these dogs rock the obedience and agility competitions, but they have fantastic problem-solving skills.
 After all, they were bred to be athletic and smart enough to traverse treacherous landscapes while working.
 And speaking of work, these canines are total workaholics who are happiest having a job!

 Need more proof Border Collies are exceptionally intelligent?
-One Border Collie named Rico learned to respond to over 200 words2, while another named Chaser could recognize over 1,000 words!3
+One Border Collie named Rico learned to associate over 200 items with their referring words, while another named Chaser could identify over 1,000 proper nouns!

 If you have one of these dogs, you need to be prepared to keep them occupied at all times with both physical and mental stimulation.